How long should I wait to drive after getting high?

 Waiting to drive and understanding THC dosage can help you avoid a DUI.

-If you plan to consume cannabis, consider the following guidelines:
+If you plan to consume cannabis, consider the following typical impairment durations:

 Driving impaired should never be an option — your safety and that of those around you matters.
 Visit the Drugged Driving homepage to learn more about our campaign efforts.